guildai/guild.ai/pages/docs/overview.md

 Examples of operations that a model might provide include:

 `train`
-: Train a model --- nearly every model supports it!
+: Train a model---nearly every model supports it!

 `finetune`
 : finetune a model using a pretrained model as a starting point.